JunedConnect/Custom-Domain-Nginx/README.md

 # How to create an Nginx website using your own domain

-This will be a walkthrough of how you can set up your own website (with your own domain) using AWS EC2 instance and NGINX.
+This will be a walkthrough of how you can set up a website (with your own domain) using AWS EC2 instance and Nginx.

 <br>